 There is approximately 10 kilometers of water pipe used by the district which range from 3/4 inch meter services lines up to 8 inch main lines.
 Most pipe is plastic with brass fittings on the smaller sizes and cast iron fittings on the larger mains.

 There are currently 24 hydrants within the district.
 Most, but not all of the district is covered by fire hydrants.
 People with homes within 1000 feet of a hydrant should be getting a reduction on their house insurance.

 There are currently 7 standpipes in the district.
 Standpipes are primarily used for flushing of water lines.
 They are NOT recognized by Fire Underwriters for fire protection insurance.
 The fire department is however, able to use them for whatever water they provide.

 Old Main Pump Station (no longer in service)

 It contains two water pumps and the chlorination system.
 When both pumps are running, they produce a flow of approximately 115 Imperial Gallons per Minute (IGPM) or 522 liters per minute(LPM).
-The pumps are controlled by telemetry from the main reservoir which has level sensors that send signals to the pump station to turn on one or both pumps and to turn off when required.
+The pumps would be controlled manually.